Packing for Camp

 Please do not bring over-the-counter meds (we stock these), cosmetic "make-up", curling irons, jewelry of any value, bikes, pets, weapons, fireworks, gum, or food of any kind unless part of a special diet.

-Electronics such as gameboys and ipods are for the bus ride only and then will be stored for the session in our office.
+Electronics are for the bus ride only and then will be stored for the session in our office.
 Please read the note about electronics to the right here and remember that HVC does not permit the possession of kindles, phones, etc. as these items are easily lost or damaged and remove children from group life at camp.

 Lost Items: Camp is not responsible for lost items, so leave small, unneeded, or complex valuables (jewelry, kindles, etc.) at home!
 We do not issue refunds for "lost" items, and send "found" belongings home at families' expense.
 Please be prepared to have a few minor garments (T-shirts, towels, socks, etc.) not arrive back home after a busy active summer.